Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial.md

 1. What is LED light ?
 2. What are functions and function parameters?
 3. setup() and loop() functions in Arduino program.
-4. How to set up and use digital outlet?
+4. How to set up and use digital outport?
 5. How to use the delay() delay function?
 6. How to use the comment symbols in the code: //, /* ... */